 The SPG will meet at least once a year and no less than four months prior to the CPM meeting, to allow for report preparation and the undertaking of specified activities before the CPM meeting.

-The Vice-Chairperson of the CPM Bureau or in his/her absence another member of the CPM Bureau will chair the meetings of the SPG.
+The Vice-Chairperson of the CPM Bureau or in their absence another member of the CPM Bureau will chair the meetings of the SPG.

 Other interested persons representing Contracting Parties with a specific interest in contributing to the strategic work of the SPG should indicate their intent to participate in a meeting of the SPG no less than 45 days prior to the beginning of the meeting.
 Wherever possible, members of the SPG will fund their own travel and daily subsistence to attend the meetings.
 Members of the CPM Bureau and the Chairpersons of the subsidiary bodies may request financial assistance from FAO for meetings, with the understanding that priority for financial assistance, if available, is given to participants from developing countries.